sparkflows/sparkflows-docs/docs/installation/user-groups/sharing-projects.rst

 If a Project is shared with one group, then the ARN role of that group gets used.

-If a Project is shared with multiple Groups: say X and Y, and a user belongs to only Group Y, then the user would see AWS ARN Role belonging to the Y group.
+If a user is a member of multiple groups with IDs (1, 2, 3) in Fire Insights, AWS ARN Role will pick the group with ID 1.
+The group is selected by ID in ascending order.

-.. note:: Fire Insights support one AWS ARN Role for an user.
+.. note:: Fire Insights supports one AWS ARN role for every user and it fetches the role based on ID in ascending order.

 Connections
 -----------